 - Sculptural work should be shown from different perspectives, and proportions should be apparent.

 Important!
 The Selection Committee's assessment and grading of work depends to a significant extent on the manner in which it is presented.
 Even the best works of art can lose their validity if badly presented!

 Each applicant is allowed 8 minutes of film time.
 If films are longer, appropriate compilations of the whole film must be presented.
 Short films from up to 8 minutes running time can be submitted in their full length.
 A longer duration can not be considered.

 Showreels and movie trailers are not desired!

 It must be clear whether the film itself is a work of art or whether the film documents an artistic piece of work (e.g. a spatial installation, performance, etc.)

-- Both normal DVDs (without regional code, without copy protection, with or without a menu) and video files on USB stick may be submitted.
-It is important that they can be played on a standard Windows PC with the VLC player or on the Windows Mediaplayer.
+- It is important that films can be played on a standard Windows PC with the VLC player or on the Windows Mediaplayer.

 - If several people have contributed to a film, all participants and their role or task must be stated in the closing credits, and if necessary in the catalogue of works, especially the role played by the applicant (director, cameraman, etc.).